ADAM PALMER, O.O.M.

 Chief Jones has received recognition for various investigations and events in the form of Chief Constable Commendation, Sr. Officer’s Commendation, Queen’s Jubilee Medal and the Queen’s Diamond Jubilee Medal.
 In May of 2013, the Governor General of Canada presented the Member of the Order of Merit of the Police Forces medal to Chief Jones, recognizing commitment to this country and to honour a career of exceptional service within policing in Canada.

-Chief Jones was promoted to the rank of Inspector in March 2000 and served as the Officer-in-Charge of the Patrol Division and Support Services Division.
+Chief Jones was promoted to the rank of Inspector in March 2000 and served as the Officer-in-Charge of Major Crimes Section and then Patrol Division.
 In October 2009 he was promoted to the position of Deputy Chief Constable, and in March 2011 he was promoted to the rank of Chief Constable, making him one of the first members of the NWPD to work his way through the ranks to the position of Chief Constable.

 Chief Jones holds a Bachelor of General Studies degree within a joint Simon Fraser University/Justice Institute of BC Leadership Development program.
 Chief Jones is an active member of local, provincial and national associations of police chiefs.
 He is also a member of PRIME Corp Board of Directors.

-Chief Jones is actively involved in the local community soccer and sports programs and currently chairs the Westminster District Boy’s Soccer Program along with the Coquitlam Field Sports Association.
+Chief Jones is actively involved in the local community soccer and sports programs and currently chairs the Coquitlam Field Sports Association.